hrishimehta1/MLImageClassifier/README.md

 # MLImageClassifier

-**Image Recognition using ML.NET, OpenCV, WPF, ASP.NET Core, and Azure Blob Storage**
+**Image Recognition using ML.NET, OpenCV, WPF, ASP.NET Core, Azure Blob Storage, and Blazor**

 This project demonstrates advanced image recognition using machine learning techniques with ML.NET and OpenCV.
 It utilizes a pre-trained model to classify images and provides real-time predictions.
 The project also features a graphical user interface, web API integration, cloud storage, and more.

 ## Features

-- Classify images based on pre-defined labels.
+- **Classify Images**: Automatically categorize products and assign relevant tags.
-- Load and train the ML.NET model.
+- **ML Model Training**: Train and fine-tune the ML.NET model with a custom product image dataset.
-- Display images using OpenCV.
-- Continuously make predictions on new images.
+- **Real-Time Predictions**: Continuously make predictions on new images using the web API and GUI.
+- **Advanced Image Processing**: Utilize OpenCV and SixLabors.ImageSharp for image manipulation and augmentation.
-- User-friendly graphical user interface (GUI) using WPF.
+- **User-Friendly GUI**: WPF-based graphical interface for image selection and display.
-- RESTful API for making predictions via HTTP requests using ASP.NET Core.
+- **RESTful API**: ASP.NET Core web API for making predictions via HTTP requests.
-- Cloud storage integration with Azure Blob Storage.
+- **Cloud Integration**: Upload and store images in Azure Blob Storage for scalable storage solutions.
+- **Logging and Error Handling**: Comprehensive logging with Serilog for tracking application performance and errors.
-- Advanced image processing and augmentation.
+- **Multi-Threading**: Concurrent image processing for improved performance.
-- Multi-threading for concurrent image processing.
-- Model management with versioning and retraining capabilities.
+- **Model Management**: Support for model versioning and retraining with new data.
-- Dockerized deployment for easy deployment and scalability.
+- **Docker Deployment**: Containerize the application for easy deployment and scalability.
+- **Real-Time Object Detection**: Integrated real-time object detection using YOLO with OpenCvSharp.
+- **Batch Processing**: Implemented batch image processing for large-scale operations.
+- **Web-Based Dashboard**: Blazor-based dashboard for monitoring and managing the image processing pipeline.
+- **Custom Model Training**: Interface for users to upload their own datasets and train custom models.
+- **Automated Model Evaluation**: Evaluate model performance with metrics like accuracy, precision, recall, and F1 score.

 ## Prerequisites